Giza, Egypt – Tour Guides & Riding Horseback Through The Village of Nazlet El-Samman

 Michael is still furious with Frank because of how much we paid for this tour.

-After our tour, Michael let his feelings be known – resulting in Frank promising us an evening horseback adventure, free of charge.
+After our tour, Michael expressed his feelings.
+As a result, Frank promised us an evening horseback adventure, free of charge.

 Riding through this village was a real eye opener for me in how fortunate a life we have.